stefdasca/statement-translator/Kilonova/0700-0799/Processed_0757.md

 * $2 \leq K \leq 2 \cdot N - 2$;
 * $1 \leq C_1, \dots, C_K \leq 10$;
 * The amount of potatoes in a unit square is a natural number between $0$ and $100$;
-* For each set of input data, it is guaranteed that there is at least one path available;
+* For each input data set, it is guaranteed that there is at least one path;
-* It is considered that the robot collects potatoes from both the starting square $(1,1)$ and the ending square $(N,N)$;
+* It is considered that the robot collects the harvest from both the starting square $(1,1)$ and the ending square $(N,N)$;
-* $50\%$ of the score will be given for correctly determining the maximum harvested amount; $100\%$ will be given for both the correct maximum amount harvested and the correct path.
+* Correct determination of the maximum collected amount of potatoes is awarded $50\%$ of the test's allocated score; for both the maximum collected amount and the correct path, $100\%$ is awarded.

 # Example